UCL-PSEM/Genetic_Epidemiology_Scripts_And_Workflows/README.md

 # Genetic Epidemiology Scripts and Workflows

-This repository contains code and pipelines that can be used to carry out tasks commonly performed in genetic epidemiology analyses
+This repository contains resources which may be helpful for people conducting genetic epidemiological research in programmes like PLINK/PRSice/etc.